Course Catalog - Science

 OnRamps Geoscience (11-12) #3520

-Students will be dual enrolled in the UT course GEO 302E and the high school course Earth and Space Science.
-This dual enrollment, rigorous college level course applies principles of Biology, Chemistry, Physics, and Geosciences to explain Earth processes.
-Concepts include Earth systems and processes, resources, water supplies, and climate change.
+Students will be dual enrolled in the UT course GEO 302E and the high school course Earth Systems Science.
+This dual enrollment college level course is a course in geoscience literacy.
+It covers the fundamentals of how the Earth works, and how its various systems - the lithosphere, atmosphere, hydrosphere, and biosphere - interact to form the complex world in which we live.
 This course includes technology-based investigations, problem solving and assessments.
-Students may earn credit in the associated high school course (Earth and Space Science) as well as earn 3 semester hours UT credit.
+Students may earn credit in the associated high school course (Earth Systems Science) as well as earn 3 semester hours UT credit.

 SEM: 2 Science CR: 1